dafni-kalatzipantera/dafni-kalatzipantera.github.io/_pages/research.md

 Crippa, L. and Kalatzi Pantera, D. "Greening Criminal Records: How Companies Use Environmental Programs to Mitigate Corporate Scandals".

+Bakaki, Z., Böhmelt, T., and Kalatzi Pantera D., "Explaining Environmental Provisions in Peace Agreements''.

 ## Work in Progress

+Kalatzi Pantera, D. "The Climate is Changing: The Evolution of Parties’ Environmental Positions".

 Genovese, F. and Kalatzi Pantera, D., Zur, R. "All Shades of Green: Chromatic Variation and Political Alignment in European Green Parties".

 Kalatzi Pantera D. and Shiyi, X. "Conscience or Personal Interest?
 Motivation Disputes for Political Participation in Environmental Movements".

-Kalatzi Pantera, D. "The Climate is Changing: The Evolution of Parties’ Environmental Positions".

 Chelotti, N., Dasandi, N.,  Jankin, S., Kalatzi Pantera, D. "The Co-Benefits of Mitigation and Policymakers’ Attitudes to Climate Action.
 A Survey Experiment on EU Diplomats".

 Dasandi, N., Jankin, S., Kalatzi Pantera, D. "Health Framing of Climate Change and Individuals' Environmental Attitudes".

 Crippa, L., Gehrke, M., Kalatzi Pantera D. "Emission Reductions as Political Favors".